- Start date: 10 January 2022

 The implementation and continued use of novel food technologies depend, in part, on public acceptance of the technology.
 Although risk and benefit perceptions have been found as important drivers of consumer acceptance of different food technologies, recent research concludes that knowledge, as well as perceived trust in institutions and supply chains, influence public acceptance either directly or indirectly via risk or benefit perceptions.
 In relation to building knowledge, this cannot be achieved by sharing subject-specific information on one occasion but rather gradually with deliberative, participatory, and transparent approaches.

 This project is funded by the UKRI and The Food Standards Agency (FSA).
+Further funding was supplied by the Leeds University Business School Impact Leadership Award (March – July 2022).

 The outcomes of the project will inform policies that ensure the successful integration of novel plant breeding methods into the UK food system.